APPLICATIONS CLOSED FOR 2021-2022, check back at end of August 2022

 - Visit our student FAQ about Research Assistants Positions

-UHPSI at Yale F&ES partnered with Noble Research Institute in Ardmore, Oklahoma to offer students participation in a 4-5 day field-based field trip.
-Trip usually takes place during early January or spring break.
+UHPSI at Yale partnered with Noble Research Institute in Ardmore, Oklahoma to offer students participation in a 4- day field-based, field trip.
+Trip will take place during spring break.
 Noble’s Land Stewardship team is skilled in prescribed burn implementation, landowner engagement, range and wildlife management, and conservation practices.
 Students carry out several prescribed burns in grass- and shrub lands while learning learn how Noble successfully engages with landowners in implement conservation tools such as grazing, brush/habitat management, fire, and hunting to manage land in Texas and Oklahoma.